olasunkanmi-SE/ts-codebase-analyzer/README.md

 # TypeScript Code Extractor and Analyzer

-This project provides a robust toolkit for extracting, analyzing, and mapping TypeScript code structures.
+This project provides an advanced toolkit for parsing TypeScript code using the TypeScript Abstract Syntax Tree (AST) to extract, analyze, and map code structures.

-The TypeScript Code Extractor and Analyzer is a comprehensive solution designed to parse and analyze TypeScript codebases.
-It traverses a TypeScript codebase and extracts structured metadata about its components.
-It provides a hierarchical representation of the codebase, including modules, classes, functions, interfaces, properties, and enums.
+TypeScript Code Extractor and Analyzer is a robust system that utilizes a TypeScript parser to navigate through the codebase's AST, extracting structured metadata about various components such as modules, classes, functions, interfaces, properties, and enums.

-Key features include:
+Key features:

-- Extraction of class metadata, including methods, properties, interfaces, and enums
+- AST-based Class Metadata Extraction: Utilizes TypeScript's AST to gather comprehensive metadata on class methods, properties, interfaces, and enums.
-- Function and method analysis, including parameter extraction and return type inference
+- Function and Method Signature Analysis: Parses function signatures from the AST for details on parameters, return types, and inferred type information.
-- Interface and enum information extraction
+- Interface and Enum Parsing: Extracts information from AST nodes representing interfaces and enums in TypeScript.
-- Dependency graph generation for TypeScript files
+- Dependency Graph Construction: Builds a graph of file dependencies by analyzing import declarations within the AST.

 ### Installation
+To integrate this tool into your project, install it via npm:
 ```
 npm i @traversets/code-extractor
 ```

 ### Code Analysis

-Here's how to perform code analysis with this tool:
+Below is an example of how to use the AST parser for code analysis:

 ```typescript